Seating

 Design and Stylistic Context

 James Stuart, having returned from his pioneering survey of Greek antiquities and the publication of The Antiquities of Athens (1762), was one of the chief exponents of this new aesthetic.
-His designs emphasised balance, symmetry, and an authentic vocabulary of classical ornament, laurel leaves, husk garlands, palmettes, and guilloches were adapted to the lighter proportions and refined profiles of contemporary furniture.
+His designs emphasised balance, symmetry, and an authentic vocabulary of classical ornament, that included laurel leaves, husk garlands, and palmettes.
 In his interiors, furniture was conceived as an integral component of the architectural scheme, harmonising with doorcases, plasterwork, and chimneypieces in a unified classical idiom.

 Stuart’s Architectural Role at Nuneham Park